 Comprehensive Health Assessment for Patients and Populations

-In this course students will learn about the principles of health assessment from the individual to the global level.
-Students will learn to perform a comprehensive functional health assessment that includes social structures, family history, and environmental situations, from the individual patient to the population.
+In this course, students will learn about the principles of health assessment from the individual to the global level.
+Students

-Advanced Nursing Practice and Field Experience
+Essentials of Advanced Nursing Practice Field Experience

 Policy, Politics, and Global Health Trends

 nationally and globally.
 Nurse leaders need to understand the determinants of health as well as how legal and regulatory

 Foundations of Nursing Education